Jan-HeinKok/machinelearning2/README.md

 ## Data Collection and Preprocessing

-The dataset used for this project was sourced from car advertisements...
+The dataset used for this project was scraped from Quikr.com, sourced from car advertisements...

 ## Modeling